semgrep/semgrep-docs/docs/experiments/extract-mode.md

 ### `dest-language`

 The `dest-language` key is required when in extract mode.
 The value must be a [language tag](../../writing-rules/rule-syntax/#language-extensions-and-tags) other than `generic`.

+### `reduce`

+The `reduce` key is optional when in extract mode.
+The value of this key specifies a method to combine the ranges extracted by a single rule within a file.

+The value must be one of:
+  - `separate` (default)&mdash;treat all matched ranges as separate units for subseqent queries
+  - `concat`&mdash;concatenate all matched ranges together and treat this result as a single unit for subseqent queries

 ## Limitations of extract mode